Building a 3D content library with Artec Eva

-“Not everyone is an artist and designer, and not every object could be designed on a computer, so people have to buy some of the items they would like to print.
-What we did was we simply created a website for them to find all the different things they would like to 3D-print,” says Cveta Partaleva, co-founder at Threeding.
+“Not everyone is an artist and designer, and not every object could be designed on a computer, so people have to buy some of the items they would like to print,” said Cveta Partaleva, co-founder at Threeding.
+“What we did was simply to create a website for them to find all the different things they would like to 3D print.”

-“We have done all of the 3D scanning of artifacts with Artec Eva and we are very thankful to Artec Group for their great device.
-Price to value, this is the best 3D scanner on the market.
-Furthermore, it works without markers, which is very important for our work with historical artifacts.
-Those are really special objects and limited physical contact is crucial,” says Stan Partalev, co-founder at Threeding.
+“We have done all of the 3D scanning of artifacts with Artec Eva, and we are very thankful to Artec 3D for their great device.
+Price to value, this is the best 3D scanner on the market,” said Stan Partalev, another co-founder at Threeding.
+“Furthermore, it works without markers, which is very important for our work with historical artifacts.
+Those are really special objects and limited physical contact is crucial.”

-“We are the first company to start scanning cultural heritage for commercial purposes and also for the benefit of the host party: the museums collect a royalty from each sale and receive the models.
-We added some 50 objects from Pernik and 100+ objects from Varna, and in Q4 2014 we will visit them for a new round of scanning.
-Currently, we are working on a national level with one of the largest national museums in Central and Eastern Europe.
-The project will be announced soon.
-For all this we have been using Artec’s 3D scanners,” says Stan Partalev, co-founder at Threeding.
+“We are the first company to start scanning cultural heritage for commercial purposes, and also for the benefit of the host party,” Stan explained.
+“The museums collect a royalty from each sale and receive the models.
+We added some 50 objects from Pernik and 100+ objects from Varna, and [have plans for another] round of scanning.
+Currently, we are working on a national level with one of the largest national museums in Central and Eastern Europe...
+For all this, we have been using Artec’s 3D scanners,” Stan said.

 The project’s success was reflected in the 20-25% growth the company enjoyed in the following months.
 Threeding went on to launch Android and iPhone apps and started on plans to add 3D printing to its available services.